digital-work-lab/theses/docs/writing/preparation_phase.md

 **Laying the Foundation for Your Thesis**

 Note: this should roughly be completed within the first week of the thesis.

-{: .objective }
-> - Setup
-> - Structuring your thesis
-> - Creating a General Outline for a Thesis Chapter
-> - Example Structure

 ## Setup